It contains the following topics:

 Exalogic Configuration Utility set of tools and scripts, you can use the network IP address that you provided as input to the Exalogic Configurator spreadsheet.
 For more information about Oracle

 Exalogic Configuration Utility, see Appendix A, "Configuring Exalogic Machine Using ECU".

-After powering on the Exalogic machine, including compute nodes and Sun ZFS Storage 7320 appliance, proceed to configure the Exalogic machine.
+After powering on the Exalogic machine, including compute nodes and storage appliance, proceed to configure the Exalogic machine.

 Note:For information about changing passwords of Exalogic machine components, see MOS document 1594316.1 at: